Call us now

 The History of Wheat

-In the 1870s the modern steel roller mill revolutionized grain milling, making it must faster and easier to produce fine white flour compared to old stone grinding methods.
-This made wheat flour cheaper to produce and it even stored better … the bugs were leaving it alone, and that should have been our first sign!
+In the 1870s, the invention of the modern steel roller mill transformed grain milling.
+It became much faster and easier to produce fine white flour compared to old stone grinding methods.
+This new process made wheat flour cheaper and longer-lasting.
+Even bugs started avoiding it—a red flag we overlooked.

-Dr. William Davis, the author of Wheat Belly, describes, “the high-yield plant is a distant relative of the wheat our mothers used to bake muffins, genetically and biochemically light-years removed from wheat of just 40 years ago”.
+Dr. William Davis, author of Wheat Belly, notes that today’s high-yield wheat is “a distant relative of the wheat our mothers used to bake muffins.”
+Genetically and biochemically, it’s light-years away from the wheat we ate just 40 years ago.

 More Changes In Wheat Production

-Post-1985, with a cheap and versatile ‘food’ product in our hands, wheat made its way into most processed foods, from bread through to sauces and almost everything in between.
-Around the same time, a rise in calorie intake, autoimmune diseases, diabetes, respiratory issues, and food allergies were seen.
+After 1985, wheat became a cheap and versatile ingredient.
+It started appearing in nearly all processed foods—from bread to sauces and everything in between.
+Around this time, calorie intake surged, and so did cases of autoimmune diseases, diabetes, respiratory issues, and food allergies.

-A respiratory allergy became prevalent among bakers and became more commonly referred to as baker’s asthma.
-Recent reports indicate that ‘baker’s asthma is the second most widespread occupational allergy in the UK and has been reported to affect over 8% of apprentice bakers after only two years of exposure.
+One noticeable issue was a rise in respiratory allergies among bakers, commonly known as baker’s asthma.
+Recent studies show that baker’s asthma is now the second most common occupational allergy in the UK.
+Alarmingly, it affects over 8% of apprentice bakers after just two years on the job.

 Going Against the Modern Wheat